The Dead Children's Playground

 looking intently into her startled eyes.

-“Liah” She replied, her face remaining a stoic artifact,
+“Liah” She replied, her face remaining a stoic artifact, yet

-hand, moving ever so slightly in her state of apparent bliss.
+moving ever so slightly in her state of apparent bliss.

-Though not very fond of animals myself, I offered to play
+Though not very fond of animals myself, I offered to play with

-from what I could make out, for she simply nodded her assent.
+what I could make out, for she simply nodded her assent.

 I sat beside her, quietly observing the squirrel as it slowly